 Ella loves this spot in the yard, as it is in the shade most of the day.
-She is listening to a woodpecker in the woods when I took this photo and enjoying her dessert in her “red thing” after dinner.
-Since taking this photo too, I have moved the antique bell to the side of the door, which I really like much better.
+She was listening to a woodpecker in the woods when I took this photo and enjoying her dessert in her “red thing” after dinner.
+Since taking this photo, too, I have moved the antique bell to the side of the door, which I really like much better.

 You may also enjoy the How We Designed & Built A Pea Stone Patio in 2 Days post.

 I’m so glad you dropped by, and if you are new to my blog, welcome!
 I hope you enjoyed your visit with us here today at our Home in Coastal Maine.

 Be sure to also check out our Home in Vermont too, where we spend winters enjoying the coziness of home in the Green Mountains of Vermont.